Skip to main content

 • Provide examples for better documentation

-• Write tests for all endpoints
+• Write tests for all endpoints in the YAML definition

 • Test edge cases and error conditions